Enhanced generation of non-degenerate photon-pairs in nonlinear metasurfaces

 which can be either an elliptic or hyperbolic paraboloid, with the latter enabling enhanced photon-pair generation as discussed above.
 In contrast, for a MS with \(D_{4h}\) symmetry (such as a slab with a square array of single holes) \(\zeta_x\equiv \zeta_y\) and \(a_p\equiv b_p\) which excludes a hyperbolic type of transverse phase matching.

-We determine the polarization entanglement of the generated signal and idler by performing a Schmidt decomposition (Supplementary~S7), where the Schmidt number \(K=1\) indicates no entanglement and \(K=2\) maximum entanglement.
+We determined the polarization entanglement of the generated signal and idler by performing a Schmidt decomposition (Supplementary~S7), where the Schmidt number \(K=1\) indicates no entanglement and \(K=2\) maximum entanglement.
 In Fig.~\ref{fig:3}(a) we show that for the single BIC case the entanglement peaks at \(K=2\) when the azimuthal angle of the signal photon emission is \(\phi_s=77^\circ\) and the pump is horizontally polarized.
 The maximally entangled signal and idler pair state \(\{\ket{u_1},\ket{v_1}\}\) or \(\{\ket{u_2},\ket{v_2}\}\) are visualized in Fig.~\ref{fig:3}(b).
 For the two BIC case we can switch from full to no entanglement by changing the linear polarization of the pump, see Figs.~\ref{fig:3}(c) and~(d).

 In conclusion, we have developed a novel method of enhanced photon-pair generation via symmetry protected BICs in nonlinear metasurfaces, in which symmetry is chosen to realize a hyperbolic transverse phase matching condition.
-In terms of the brightness of the photon pair-generation, our nanoscale platform could be comparable with ring resonators.
+In terms of the brightness of the photon pair-generation, our nanoscale platform provides five orders of magnitude improvement over unpatterned films.
 Additional benefits are the tunability of the photon wavelengths and the degree of polarization entanglement.
 We anticipate that these predictions can stimulate significant experimental advances in miniaturized quantum light sources based on ultrathin nonlinear metasurfaces for fundamental research and applications.